SteveWinward/PowerApps/WriteUps/Redaction.md

-# Azure Cognitive Services Redaction with Power Automate
+# PII Redaction with Power Automate

 # Sample Redaction Flow
 Below is a link to download the sample solution Flow I demonstrate in the YouTube video.